 In recent years, Jordan's refugee camps have swelled to the size of cities with little hope of integrating its inhabitants in the local scene.
 Despite the refugees' willingness to be active, they find themselves unable to leave the camps and therefore have little contact with the outside world.
 SEP Jordan comes in at Jordan's "Gaza" camp which primarily hosts Palestinian refugees who have been ensnared there for years - they were the first Jordanian private company to do so.

-By training and hiring fashion artists from within the camps, SEP Jordan sells luxury clothing designed and hand-made by refugees.
+By training and hiring fashion artists from within the camps, SEP Jordan sells luxury clothing in their quarters in Geneva, Amman and online; all designed and hand-made by refugees.
 They delicately hand-embroider a range of accessories with geometric patterns inspired by Islamic architectural geometry and Palestinian heritage.